KLK (song): Composition

 The track was first recorded in Barcelona on 17 September 2018 and was lyric empty.
 Since Rosalía was promoting her second studio album El mal querer (2018) in Madrid and Miami, her vocals were sent to Arca through a WhatsApp voice note.
 Thus, the song has partly been recorded using an iPhone.
 "KLK" was also produced by Venezuelan musician and Arca's high school friend Luis Garban, who records under the stage name Cardopusher.

-About "KLK", Arca explains that it is inspired by traditional Venezuelan music, specifically an instrument called furruco: "Venezuelan music has always been with me, and I am grateful that I have studied some of the typical styles of Venezuelan music.
-I always think of the furruco when I program a subbass.
-It is an indigenous instrument of Venezuela that is played with friction, you rub a stick hooked from the leather of a large drum and it has a super infra sub bass, it marks the pulse of the gaita, a style of music typical of Venezuela".
+Inspired by traditional Venezuelan music and utilising a drum known as the furruco, Arca has stated that she was grateful to "studied some of the typical styles of Venezuelan music," thus noting that she had always thought of the drum when she would "program a subbass".

+Critical reception

+"KLK" was generally well-received by critics.
+Writing for Exclaim!, Kaelen Bell found the track to be "in a state of constant collapse and regeneration" and a form of "caustic reggaeton", while Dhruva Balram of NME referred to it as "hyperkinetic" and a "club-ready track."
+Pitchfork's Chal Ravens praised the "extra ballast" Cardopusher added to the song's production, whereas The Guardian's John Twells found that Rosalía's feature on the track added "little to the mix other than a Spanish voice in a reggaetónera’s clothing," negatively comparing it to the other collaborations on Kick I.